-- 1. A loss or other deduction from any activity carried on by the corporation as a trade or business or for the production of income, and - 2.
-Amounts in the activity for which you are not at risk, you will have to complete Form 6198, At-Risk Limitations, to figure your allowable loss.
+ÿ1.
+A loss or other deduction from any activity carried on by the corporation as a trade or business or for the production of income, and ÿ2.
+Amounts in the activity for which you are not at risk.

 The at-risk rules generally limit the amount of loss (including loss on the disposition of assets) and other deductions (such as the section 179 expense deduction) that you can claim to the amount you could actually lose in the activity.
 However, if you acquired your stock before 1987, the at-risk rules do not apply to losses from an activity of holding real property placed in service before 1987 by the corporation.
 The activity of holding mineral property does not qualify for this exception.